emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Why Repo-Grep?

 - **Automatic Folder Detection:**
   It automatically finds your repository root using Git or SVN, ensuring you search in the correct directory.
+If needed, `repo-grep-multi` can shift the search context one level up to cover multiple repositories in a common parent directory.

 - **Recursive File Search:**
   Repo-grep scans every file in the folder structure, including those not tracked by version control.